CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 #### OPS.2.4.A19 Remote maintenance by third parties [IT operation]

 If it is not possible to dispense with external remote maintenance, all activities within this framework SHOULD be monitored by Internal.
 All remote maintenance operations by third parties SHOULD be recorded.
-With external maintenance personnel contractual arrangements MUST be made, above all about the security of the affected IT systems and information.
+With external maintenance personnel, contractual arrangements MUST be made, especially about the security of the affected IT systems and information.
 The duties and responsibilities of the external maintenance personnel SHOULD be contractually established.

 #### OPS.2.4.A20 Remote maintenance operation [IT operation]